diekmann/wasm-fizzbuzz/doom/README.md

 1. [14e97ce](https://github.com/diekmann/wasm-fizzbuzz/commit/14e97ce4bc792520630031ae4885712d2c5f0ef4): Dump `panic!()`s to js console.
 1. [d7a23ba](https://github.com/diekmann/wasm-fizzbuzz/commit/d7a23bae29652ca2b4fc5136c1c5045520eecf3f): Implementing `getenv`, well, only the part doom cares about.
 1. [7b96305](https://github.com/diekmann/wasm-fizzbuzz/commit/7b96305973b2d23330e9dd79442cbbe3d7ab1981): Getting `printf` to work.
-I did not want to change how the musl libc defaults on a `FILE *` abstractionm that's why I simply implement the `writev` syscall in rust, but only for `STDOUT` and `STDERR`, not for arbitrary files.
+I did not want to change how the musl libc defaults on a `FILE *` abstraction that's why I simply implement the `writev` syscall in rust, but only for `STDOUT` and `STDERR`, not for arbitrary files.
    ![printf working, malloc is next to be implemented](imgs/no_malloc.png)
 1. [aaadb1c](https://github.com/diekmann/wasm-fizzbuzz/commit/aaadb1c6c79c9801a6583e72b56b4835639682e6): `malloc`.
 Well, more like YOLO-malloc, but who needs `free` anyway?
 Well, doom does not need `free`, so this implementation is actually quite good *for this use case*!
 1. Implementing [`access`](https://github.com/diekmann/wasm-fizzbuzz/blob/9620e6a498a39e8b571866914892adb9ea8b30dd/doom/src/main.rs#L122) and [`fopen`](https://github.com/diekmann/wasm-fizzbuzz/blob/9620e6a498a39e8b571866914892adb9ea8b30dd/doom/src/main.rs#L139), but only to support loading the game files (called a WAD file in DooM).